Like what you're reading? Sign up for Today’s Organic Life newsletter for must-have tips sent to your inbox.

 Pros: Definitely the fastest method of all, microwave thawing is convenient and doesn’t require much added attention.

 Cons: The most obvious is that microwave thawing can partially cook your meat, which isn’t necessarily a bad thing.
-But it does mean you have to use the meat immediately after you thaw it, to prevent bacteria from proliferating in warm spots.
+But it does mean you have to cook the meat immediately after you thaw it, to prevent bacteria from proliferating in warm spots.
 You also need to pay attention to the packaging, say our food-safety experts.
 “Some packaging will melt when exposed to a hot product, or to the steam generated during the heating process,” they add.
-In addition, the foam trays on which most meat is sold may emit a cancer-causing chemical called styrene when heated.
+In addition, the foam trays on which most meat is sold are not designed to be heated, and they may emit a harmful chemical called styrene when heated.

 Go With The Microwave

-• Take the meat off any foam trays that it may have come with, and put it on a plate to prevent exposure to chemicals that may be lurking in the foam or the plastic wrap.
+• Take the meat off any foam trays that it may have come with, and put it on a plate to prevent exposure to chemicals that may be released from the foam or the plastic wrap upon heating.

 • Cook the meat immediately after thawing.